 6. Stillwater RV Resort

 A New RV luxury resort near Tyler is coming in May 2022.
-Put this place on your radar for some heavenly lounging in and around a heated saltwater pool, lazy river, and swim-up bar.
-More amenities you can imagine.
-Look up Stillwater RV Resort, conveniently off I-20 near Tyler.
+Put this place on your radar for heavenly lounging in and around a heated saltwater pool, lazy river, and swim-up bar.
+More amenities than you can imagine.
+Look up Stillwater RV Resort, conveniently located off I-20 near Tyler.

 7. Nacogdoches RV Parks

-Whether you’re looking for somewhere quiet or an area with lots of amenities, Nacogdoches will most likely offer you something remarkable.
+Whether you’re looking for somewhere quiet or an area with many amenities, Nacogdoches will most likely offer you something remarkable.
 Places like Camp Tonkawa Springs RV Park and Piney Woods RV Park are two parks that look like beautiful places to stop for a weekend or a whole week.

 8. RV Park On Lake Athens

-If great views of Lake Athens, sitting around the firepit, and largemouth bass interest you, you’ll want to bring your RV out here for as long as possible.
-The park is updated, including free WIFI, but who needs the internet when you’ve got nature, water, and a relaxed place?
+If great views of Lake Athens, sitting around the fire pit, and largemouth bass interest you, you’ll want to bring your RV out here for as long as possible.
+The park has been updated to include free WIFI, but who needs the internet when you’ve got nature, water, and a relaxed place to stay?
 Lake Athens Marina & RV Park has a spot just for you!